apache/beam/website/www/site/content/en/documentation/runners/spark.md

 python -m pip install apache-beam[gcp]==<b><i>BEAM_VERSION</i></b>
 </pre>

-4. Bundle the word count example pipeline along with all dependencies, artifacts, etc. required to run the pipeline into a jar that can be executed later
+4. Bundle the word count example pipeline along with all dependencies, artifacts, etc. required to run the pipeline into a jar that can be executed later.

 <pre>
 python -m apache_beam.examples.wordcount \